SamoraDC/Causal_Inference_World_Happiness_Index_2023/README.md

 <img src="assets/happy.jpg">

-The Global Happiness Index through 2023 delivers an extensive and current analysis of happiness measures and the determinants affecting global well-being.
-Aimed at furnishing critical insights for decision-makers, scholars, and those keen on exploring the nuances of happiness and welfare across the globe, this dataset serves as a pivotal resource for comprehending the complexities of contentment and quality of life internationally.
-The propose of this Analysis is to both shows the variables that is correlated to higher happiness score, and the estimated causal effect that each numerical variable on happiness score.
+The Global Happiness Index for 2023 offers a detailed look at what makes people happy around the world and why.
+It's designed to help leaders, researchers, and anyone interested in understanding happiness and quality of life better.
+This report is very important for learning about the different factors that can influence how happy people are in different places.
+It aims to show which things are linked to greater happiness and how much each factor can change happiness levels.

 ##  The DataFrame